Update: Trump Administration Proposes to Weaken Vehicle Fuel Economy Standards

 What’s at Risk, Talking Points, and What You Can Do

 The Trump Administration has opened the door to potential weakening of fuel economy and greenhouse gas (GHG) pollution standards for cars and light trucks for model years 2021-2025.
+Administrator Scott Pruitt in April 2018 announced a decision to weaken the greenhouse gas standards, which the administration is looking at in tandem with new fuel economy standards.
+(For more, see Save EPA's web page on Defending Climate Pollution Standards for Cars and Light Trucks.)
 Both sets of standards avoid energy waste, promote U.S. energy security, save consumers money at the pump, and are a main pillar of U.S. efforts to combat climate change.
 Cars, SUVs and light trucks in 2015 were responsible for nearly 20% of climate-changing pollution in the United States.

 Fuel Economy Standards in Place Today